Skip to main content

 The Challenge

-To deliver validated, relevant, useable data in a standardized, easy to use format which is readily available and can be easily updated throughout the building's lifetime.
+To deliver validated, relevant, useable data in a standardised, easy to use format which is readily available and can be easily updated throughout the building's lifetime.

 How we did it

-By adopting Edocuments industry standard compliant templates, Edocuments were able to collate the Hand Over Information from the supply chain in line with the construction Programme ensuring data was collected before sub-contractors left site.
-Managing the entire collation process over the 18month contract period, Edocuments worked closely with the MEP Contractor to make sure their information replicated the other documents, providing consistency throughout.
+By adopting EDocuments industry standard compliant templates, EDocuments was able to collate the handover information from the supply chain in line with the construction programme ensuring data was collected before sub-contractors left site.
+Managing the entire collation process over the 18month contract period, EDocuments worked closely with the MEP contractor to make sure their information replicated the other documents, providing consistency throughout.

-As well as using the built-in system tools to ensure all documents were fully reviewed and approved, with all reviews being captured and recorded, the platform also ensured information provided by the sub-contractors and the supply chain automatically populated relevant sections of the Health and Safety file such as Residual Risk, Hazardous Materials and Disposal Information, therefore eliminating human error.
+As well as using the built-in system tools to ensure all documents were fully reviewed and approved, with all reviews being captured and recorded, the platform also ensured information provided by the sub-contractors and the supply chain automatically populated relevant sections of the health & safety file such as residual risk, hazardous materials and disposal information, therefore eliminating human error.

 Key Outcomes and Lessons Learnt